Bear Watching Knight Inlet

 Wildlife & Scenery Photo Tour

-8-12 hour boat tour into Knight Inlet for grizzly bear watching, the stunning scenery of the Great Bear Rainforest and other wildlife like humpback whales, killer whales, dolphins, eagles and more.
+8-12 hour boat tour into Knight Inlet, British Columbia, Traditional Territories of the Kwakwaka'wakw People, for grizzly bear watching, the stunning scenery of the Great Bear Rainforest and other wildlife like humpback whales, killer whales, dolphins, eagles and more.

 4 guests maximum!

 No wildlife sightings can be guaranteed (expect nothing and be happily surprised).
-The tour is not recommended for pregnant woman or guests with back problems.
+The tour is not recommended for pregnant women or guests with back problems.
 I never had anyone getting seasick on my boat.
 I operate only in protected waters, not the open ocean.
-The tour is wind depending.

 Nothing I can guarantee but that I will do everything in my power to make it the best day of your life (at least one of them - lol).